Sunscreen vs Sunblock: What’s The Difference?

 The ultraviolet radiation from our sun comes at us on different wavelengths.
 There’s even a UVC but our atmosphere protects us from that.
-UVA rays have a longer wavelength.
-Both kinds of radiation can lead to different forms of skin cancer.
+Let’s look at UVA vs UVB to see the difference.

-UVA rays penetrate deeper into your skin and are also a major factor in the appearance of skin aging.
+- UVA rays penetrate deeper into your skin and are also a major factor in the appearance of skin aging.
 Your skin will look dryer and older because of it, and you may develop more wrinkles or age spots.

 - Your body naturally tries to heal these damaged cells but some escape and continue to mutate and grow.
 That is what a cancer cell is, and they can spread if left untreated.